 St Columban’s College is a school community striving to serve the needs of students in an authentic way.
 One of the College’s key learning and teaching principles is to utilize innovative pedagogical practices that effectively integrate technology.
-The 1:1 Apple MacBook laptop program gives practical expression to this principle.
+The Computer Program gives practical expression to this principle.

-The College ICT Support Department will assist students with the use and maintenance of the MacBooks.
-Assistance to Students with their MacBooks is available throughout processes outlined in the MacBook Use and Care Policy document.
-The College will also aim to provide assistance to parents/guardians to maximise student learning with the MacBook and is assessed on a case by case basis.
-You can contact the College by phoning 5495 3111 or alternatively email the department at firstname.lastname@example.org.
+The College ICT Helpdesk will assist students with the use and maintenance of the laptops.
+The College will also aim to provide assistance to students, parents and guardians to maximise student learning with the Computer Program and is assessed on a case by case basis.
+You can contact the College by phoning 07 5495 3111 or alternatively email Innovation Support Services at firstname.lastname@example.org.

 ICT Helpdesk is open between 8am and 4pm Monday to Friday.